Prof. Dr. Albena Lederer

 Chelsea’s research is focused on the development of advanced column- and channel-based analytical methods for the comprehensive analysis of lignin raw materials.
 Lignin is a heterogenous biopolymer typically considered a “waste” product from the agroforestry industry.
 To valorize lignin, the chemical and physical properties need to be known.

-Beate Marchlewski has been an assistant at the Centre for Macromolecular Structural Analysis (MSA) since 1991 and is responsible for organizing Prof. Albena Lederer’s secretariat as well as supervising the staff of the working groups at MSA in all organizational areas.
+Sara Scheffler is the depratment secretary at the Centre for Macromolecular Structural Analysis (MSA) and is responsible for organizing Prof. Albena Lederer’s secretariat as well as supporting the staff of the working groups at MSA in all administrative areas.

 Dr. Upenyu Muza